Flow Through a Nacelle in a Crosswind

 ![]() |

 After fully characterizing the base flow of the model for an array of inlet mass flow rates and crosswind speeds, the next task was to determine what could be done to alleviate the adverse effects that were initiated with the introduction of the crosswind.
 The first method of flow control that was tried was the use of autonomous bleed to selectively move air from the outside in along the preexisting pressure gradient.
 By doing so, the air moving along the wall creates a new "virtual surface" so that the main body of incoming air has a better chance of remaining attached.
-Results which were discussed in my AIAA Aviation 2019 Conference Paper have shown that the distortion can be significantly reduced be simply opening selective passages through the inlet for air to move.
-More work is being done now to test other methods of flow control which have shown promise in preliminary testing.
+Results which are discussed in the Journal of Propulsion and Power have shown that the distortion can be significantly reduced be simply opening selective passages through the inlet for air to move.
+The major drawback of this technology is that its effectiveness is directly dependent on the mass flow rate through the inlet.
+Instead using active jets that would utilize bypassed air through the engine allows for enhanced performance at even the lowest flow rates.
+Results have been discussed in two conference papers (AIAA Aviation 2020 and AIAA SciTech 2021) with a journal publication in draft.